typst/packages/packages/preview/supercharged-dhbw/1.5.0/README.md

 `toc-depth`: Depth of the table of contents, default is `3`

+`acronym-spacing`: Spacing between the acronym and its long from, default is `5em`

 `abstract`: Content of the abstract

 `appendix`: Content of the appendix